cyberark/conjur/apidocs/src/replace_policy.md

-### Replace a Policy [PUT]
+### Replace a policy [PUT]

 Loads or replaces a [Conjur Policy](/reference/policy.html) document.

-Any policy data which already exists on the server but is **not** explicitly specified in the new Policy file **will be deleted**.
+Any policy data which already exists on the server but is **not** explicitly specified in the new policy file **will be deleted**.

 **Permissions required**

-`update` privilege on the Policy.
+`update` privilege on the policy.

 #### Example with `curl` and `jq`

-Suppose you have a Policy to load in `/tmp/policy.yml` (such as the sample one provided below).
+Suppose you have a policy to load in `/tmp/policy.yml` (such as the sample one provided below).
 The following command will load this as the "root" policy, replacing any other data that may already be in this policy:

 ```
 curl -H "$(conjur authn authenticate -H)" \